Raj1v/machine_learning_final_project/README.md

 Which problem do you want to solve?
 - Recommend

 Which paper(s) do you base this on?

 Which algorithms are you going to use?
 - We will use the k-NN classifier and SVD for all unrated movies.
 - Say every there are m users and n rated movies.
-Every user will have a data set which is an array of Where do you get the data from?
+Every user will have a data set which is an array of n where some items are not filled in (movies not rated).
+Therefor we want to use matrix vectorization SVD to minimize our data set.

+Where do you get the data from?
 - We will use the MovieLens 1M dataset from the university of Minnesota.
 It contains 1 million reviews from 6040 users.